douglasdavis/pygram11/docs/purpose.rst

 Without OpenMP, fast-histogram outperforms pygram11 across the board.
 With OpenMP, pygram11 starts to outperform fast-histogram when the array size exceeds 10,000 entries.
-At 1,000,000 entries, pygram11 appears to be up to 5x faster.
-For very small arrays, the overhead to spin up the parallel loops via OpenMP.
+At 1,000,000 entries, pygram11 appears to be up to 5x faster than fast-histogram, and 100x faster than numpy.
+For very small arrays, the overhead to spin up the parallel loops via OpenMP is observable.

 For variable width binning we just compare pygram11 to NumPy: